NZREX Exam 2026: Dates, Fees in India, Pattern, Syllabus, Pass Rate

 How to Recheck My NZREX Exam Score?

-If you find the exam result is inaccurate for their performance, you can apply for recounting.
-The recounting is done only to check whether the candidate's score is completely transcribed or not but it does not include reviewing the examiner's opinions on the examination day.
-To request for recounting, place your request within 10 working days after receiving your written feedback.
+If you find the exam result is inaccurate for their performance, you can apply for a recount.
+The recounting is done only to check whether the candidate's score is completely transcribed or not, but it does not include reviewing the examiner's opinions on the examination day.
+To request for recount, place your request within 10 working days after receiving your written feedback.

 How to Become a Doctor in New Zealand?

-Qualifying the NZREX exam you can become a doctor in New Zealand by following the sequence of steps mentioned below.
+By qualifying for the New Zealand medical license exam, that is the NZREX exam you can become a doctor in New Zealand.
+To apply for the medical license through this doctor's exam in New Zealand follow the sequence of steps mentioned below.

-• Scoring at least 60% marks in the NZREX Clinical is considered as pass score in the examination.
+• Scoring at least 60% marks in the NZREX Clinical is considered a pass score in the examination.

 • After passing the NZREX exam you need to seek a job offer as a postgraduate year 1 at any accredited training provider.

-• Then, participate in the intern training programme of 2 years.
+• Then, participate in the intern training programme for 2 years.

 • Once registered, you are eligible to apply for jobs as a doctor in New Zealand.